aeisele/aeisele.github.io/content/posts/hibernate-np1-dto/index.md

 select place0_.id as id1_0_0_, place0_.location as location2_0_0_, place0_.name as name3_0_0_ from places place0_ where place0_.id=?
 ```

-We can clearly see that our singlular _JPQL_ query resulted in one query that is roughly its _SQL_
+We can clearly see that our singular _JPQL_ query resulted in one query that is roughly its _SQL_
 equivalent.
 On top of that we can see additional selects one for each entity instance in our result
 set (here the result size is 2).
 This looks like the dreaded __N+1__ problem.